dumphouse/employee-portal-sdk/README.md

 #first install java and node in your system the follow the steps

-command for building angular application ng build
+command for building angular application emplyee-portal-app/ ng build

-command for building spring boot mvn clean package
+command for building spring boot emplyee-portal-app/ mvn clean package

-after building both app we have deploy it in JEE SERVER. below are the sreenshot of this app , Thanks
+after building both app we have to deploy it in JEE SERVER. below are the sreenshot of this app , Thanks